 It’s NOT done by testing for the LH or FSH (which would be the same logic used when testing your thyroid).

-In addition, once a man is being treated for low testosterone his dosed is titrated based off of the absolute concentration of testosterone in his blood, not the LH or FSH.
+In addition, once a man is being treated for low testosterone his dose is titrated based on the absolute concentration of testosterone in his blood, not the LH or FSH.